 Most personal injury lawyers work on a contingent-fee basis, under which the client pays a fee only if he or she wins the case.
 Typical contingent fees range from thirty to forty percent of the amount of damages recovered; if no damages are recovered, no legal fees are due, but costs may still need to be paid.
 Although it may be tempting to choose a lawyer based on who will take the lowest percentage, fees alone should not be the determining factor.
 Often the most experienced lawyers may claim the higher fees, but if the attorney is not skilled and experienced, the plaintiff may have a lesser chance of prevailing, and any percentage of nothing is nothing.

 Many lawyers provide initial consultations free of charge.
 Thus, potential plaintiffs may interview multiple candidates before signing a fee agreement.
 Care should be taken, however, to make a selection in a relatively short period of time, since the law provides strict limits on the time periods in which suit may be brought.
 Once engaged, a lawyer should be responsive to the client’s needs, answering questions satisfactorily, returning phone calls promptly, and, most importantly, representing the client’s interests zealously.
 If at any time a client is dissatisfied with his or her counsel, the client should be able to change lawyers without penalty.

 Dealing with an injury, potential income loss, almost certain medical bills, and the resulting stress and anxiety can be overwhelming.
-One way to alleviate some of the immediate pressure and ensure the most favorable long-term consequences is to select a lawyer who is experienced, skilled, and responsive to his or her clients' needs.
+One way to alleviate some immediate pressure and ensure the most favorable long-term consequences is to select a personal injury lawyer who is experienced, skilled, and responsive to his or her clients’ needs.